Separation barrier: India

 The Line of Control (LoC) refers to the military control line between the Indian and Pakistani controlled parts of the former princely state of Kashmir and Jammu—a line which, to this day, does not constitute a legally recognized international boundary, but is the de facto border.
 Originally known as the Cease-fire Line, it was redesignated as the "Line of Control" following the Simla Agreement, which was signed on 3 July 1972.
-The part of the former princely state that is under Indian control was known as the state of Jammu and Kashmir, which was split into two separate Union Territories.
+The part of the former princely state that is under Indian control is administered as the union territories of Jammu and Kashmir and Ladakh.
 The two parts of the former princely state that are under Pakistani control are known as Gilgit–Baltistan and Azad Kashmir (AJK).
 Its northernmost point is known as the NJ9842.
 This territorial division, which to this day still exists, severed many villages and separated family members from each other.

 A separation fence construction between Indian and Pakistani controlled areas, based on 1972 cease-fire line, was initiated by India in 2003.

 In December 2013, it was revealed that India plans a construction of a separation wall in the Himalayan area in Kashmir.
 The wall is aimed to cover 179 km.

 The other sections of India's borders also have a fence or wall.